Japanese battleship Musashi: Construction

 To cope with Musashi's great size and weight, the construction slipway was reinforced, nearby workshops were expanded, and two floating cranes were built.
 The ship's keel was laid down on 29 March 1938 at Mitsubishi's Nagasaki shipyard, and was designated "Battleship No. 2".
 Throughout construction, a large curtain made of hemp rope weighing 408 t prevented outsiders from viewing construction.

 Launching the Musashi also presented challenges.
-The ship's 4 m thick launch platform, made of nine 44 cm Douglas fir planks bolted together, took two years to assemble (from keel-laying in March 1938) because of the difficulty in drilling perfectly straight bolt holes through 4m of fresh timber.
+The ship's 4 m thick launch platform, made of nine 44 cm Douglas fir planks bolted together, took two years to assemble (from keel-laying in March 1938) because of the difficulty in drilling perfectly straight bolt holes through 4 metres of fresh timber.
 The problem of slowing and stopping the massive hull once inside the narrow Nagasaki Harbour was met by attaching 570 t of heavy chains on both sides of the hull to create dragging resistance in the water.
 The launch was concealed by measures that included a citywide air-raid drill staged on launch day to keep people inside their homes.
 Musashi was launched on 1 November 1940, coming to a stop only 1 m further than the hull's expected 220 m travel distance across the harbour.
 The entry of such a large mass into the water caused a 120 cm wave, which swept the harbour and local rivers, flooding homes and capsizing small fishing boats.
 Musashi was fitted out at nearby Sasebo, with Captain Kaoru Arima assigned as her commanding officer.

 Towards the end of fitting out, the ship's flagship facilities, including those on the bridge and in the admiral's cabins, were modified to satisfy Combined Fleet's desire to have the ship equipped as the primary flagship of the commander-in-chief, as her sister ship Yamato was too far along for such changes.
 These alterations, along with improvements in the secondary battery armour, pushed back completion and pre-handover testing of Musashi by two months, to August 1942.